-Christopher J. TysonNewman Trowbridge Distinguished Professor of Law
+Christopher J. TysonNewman Trowbridge Distinguished Associate Professor of Law

 Professor Tyson joined the Law Center faculty in 2010 as an Assistant Professor.
 He teaches and writes in the areas of property, real estate development, local government law and urban land use and development.